JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 It has effect to emphasize difference between neighbor pixels

-In effect, doing normalization or not hadbig difference
+In effect, doing normalization or not had big difference

 #### 4) About cropping